Q: How does the Honda Maintenance Minder work?

 In addition, if you racked up miles before you came to the dealer, there has been wear and degradation of the oil in your vehicle - your Honda dealer may have to change the oil again to properly set your Honda Maintenance Minder.

-Yes.
-The system tracks oil quality but does not sense oil level.
-Please follow the owner’s manual recommendations for Service Station Procedures.
+A: Yes.
+The system does not sense oil level.
+Please follow the owner's manual recommendations for Service Station Procedures.

-Yes.
-Your Honda technician has been trained on the Honda Maintenance Minder and will use forced activation to determine what the next recommended services are.
+A: Yes.
+Your Honda technician has been trained on the Honda Maintenance Minder and will use the Forced Activation mode to determine what the next recommended services are.
 The option to check this will only work between 100% oil life and 16% oil life, as when the system gets to 15%, it automatically turns on.

-No. To ensure proper engine break-in, the factory-fill engine oil needs to remain in the engine until the first scheduled maintenance interval.
-The factory fill oil is very similar to the Honda Service Replacement Oil you’ll receive at Genthe Honda.
+A: No. To ensure proper engine break-in, the factory-fill engine oil needs to remain in the engine until the first scheduled maintenance interval.
+The factory fill oil is the same as Honda Service Replacement Oil.
 The difference is the Molybdenum lubricant that is applied to specific internal engine components.